denniemok/pango-lineage-to-who-label/README.md

                 mapping
             WHERE
                 lineage = ori_lineage -- strict match
-                OR ori_lineage LIKE b.lineage || '.%' -- approximate match
+                OR ori_lineage LIKE lineage || '.%' -- approximate match
             ORDER BY
                 lineage DESC -- most specific match
             LIMIT 1
         );
     ```
-    The above query is provided in `examples/maping_query.sql`.
+    The above query is provided in `example/maping_query.sql`.

-Refer to `sqlite_example.db` in the `examples` folder for a practical demonstration using a SQLite Database.
+Refer to `sqlite_example.db` in the `example` folder for a practical demonstration using a SQLite Database.

 ### Programming (CSV & JSON with Python)

-We have provided two sample scripts in the `examples` folder to get you started.
+We have provided two sample scripts in the `example` folder to get you started.

 - `get_wholabel_from_csv.py`: Example script using the CSV file with Approximate Lookup.
 It takes a lineage input and outputs the WHO label.
 The script uses the `mapping.core.csv` file.